-On Sunday, February 17, 2019, the Woodrow Wilson High School Wildcat Band will hold its sixth annual concert fundraiser at the historic Granada Theater in Dallas, TX.
-This year, East Dallas’ own Tim DeLaughter (Tripping Daisy and Polyphonic Spree frontman) has graciously agreed to lend his unique voice, eclectic style, and beautiful music to this great cause.
-Tim will be performing Polyphonic Spree’s greatest hits backed by Woodrow’s Symphonic Band.
-The fabulous Woodrow Jazz Band will be featured as the opening act.
-This family-friendly show celebrating the love of music in our community should not be missed!
+On Sunday, February 17, 2019, the Woodrow Wilson High School Wildcat Band held its sixth annual concert fundraiser at the historic Granada Theater in Dallas, TX.
+This year, East Dallas’ own Tim DeLaughter (Tripping Daisy and Polyphonic Spree frontman) graciously agreed to lend his unique voice, eclectic style, and beautiful music to this great cause.
+Tim performed Polyphonic Spree’s greatest hits backed by Woodrow’s Symphonic Band.
+The fabulous Woodrow Jazz Band was featured as the opening act.
+This family-friendly show celebrated the love of music in our community!

 All proceeds from this concert will be used for scholarships for students who are unable to afford band fees and private lessons.
 Proceeds will also be used to purchase much needed new instruments that are not provided by the school district.